nicktodd/watchelm-ai/readme.md

 This exercise is designed to help demystify the world of Generative AI for technologists by giving you a step by step guide to building and deploying a GenerativeAI application from scratch - all on a single computer running nothing but Docker.

+The scenario is that you are a training company and you want customers to be able to ask questions about your courses.
+You want to ensure that the answers don't go off suggesting competitor courses, but the user can ask about the courses that you offer.

 The pre-requisites for this exercise are that you have access to a machine with Docker installed, and that also has a 'decent' GPU.
 I haven't tested what 'decent' means, but I have had it working on 3 different machines - a Surface book, a desktop computer, and an AWS EC2 GPU instance.